apainintheneck/sta.css/README.md

 - Customizable themes using the config-sta.css file.

 ### To Do:
+- Fix content alignment issues after <details> tag is clicked when content is not in boxes.
 - Add default colors.
 - Style `<input>` tags.
 - Add full width media inside boxes.